People Operations · Operations & Throughput

 In one sentence

-AI-native recruiting operations for human resources is a phased engagement (Discovery 2 weeks → Build 8 weeks → Run continuous (4-week initial stabilization)) that ships a production workflow on top of HRIS and ATS, moves time to shortlist by −75% against the human resources baseline, and is operated under operations & throughput governance from day one.
+AI-native recruiting operations for human resources — A phased engagement that ships a production recruiting operations workflow on top of HRIS and ATS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on time to shortlist: −75%.

 Key facts